palkan/abstract_notifier/README.md

 ### [`active_delivery`](https://github.com/palkan/active_delivery)

-Active Delivery is the next-level abstraction which allows to combine multiple notification channels in one place.
+Active Delivery is the next-level abstraction which allows combining multiple notification channels in one place.

 Abstract Notifier provides a _notifier_ line for Active Delivery: